R bootcamp

 5 five 1000000.00 NA !
 TRUE

-Here is how a data frame is represented under the hood:
+Here is how a data frame is represented under the hood, after we remove the class attribute:

 unclass(df)